 Based on the scope of work, the fees are listed on the electrical permit application.

 On the application you will need to describe the scope of work and provide a detailed list of all electrical work.
-If you have questions, contact Commercial Electrical Inspections.
+If you have questions, contact Commercial Inspections-Electrical.

 Apply for a Commercial Electrical Permit

-This electrical work needs plans, so you cannot get the permit online through Development Hub:
+If the electrical work needs plans, you cannot get the permit online through Development Hub.
+This includes:

 - Fire pump